 On October 13, 1979, the 10th anniversary of Stonewall and nearly a year after the assassination of Harvey Milk, the first openly gay man to be elected to public office, the Pride movement, now in its thousands and thousands, held its first National March on Washington as a protest for Lesbian and Gay Rights.

-Phoenix Pride, Arizona
+Phoenix pride, Arizona

 Here in Arizona, Phoenix Pride, founded in 1981 and the Pride movement’s non-profit organizers for the city and beyond, is hosting a wide range of events in both June and October of this year, including:

-Phoenix Pride Events
+Phoenix Pride Festival 2023

 Sunday, June 12

-Phoenix Pride Festival
+3rd Annual Phoenix Latino Pride Festival

-(Music festival)
+(Community festival)

-The Health Consequences of LGBTQ+ Discrimination
+The health consequences of LGBTQ+ discrimination

 The LGBTQ+ community has suffered untold discrimination, prejudice, and maltreatment for years.
-Since the inception of the Pride movement in New York in 1969, the fight for the basic rights enjoyed by the rest of America has continued.
+Since the inception of the Pride movement in New York in 1969, the fight for the fundamental rights enjoyed by the rest of America has continued.

 This year, the LGBTQ+ community faces nearly 200 proposed state bills that seek to erode and even destroy the legal protections for transgender and gay youth and restrict the discussion of LGBTQ topics in public schools.

-One U.S. Democrat, Florida state Rep. Anna Eskamani, said recently, “These painful state-level fights are proof positive that discrimination is still a real threat that directly harms members of our most vulnerable communities, including and especially young people who are transgender.”
+One U.S. Democrat, Florida state Rep. Anna Eskamani, said recently, “These painful state-level fights are proof positive that discrimination is still a real threat that directly harms members of our most vulnerable communities, including especially young people who are transgender.”

 The President and CEO of Mental Health America, Schroeder Stribling, recently wrote, “Inequity harms mental health.
 While being LGBTQ+ is NOT a mental health condition or concern, LGBTQ+ individuals experience mental health struggles at higher rates than their straight and cisgender peers.”